IEEE 802.11ax 6-GHz Band (Wi-Fi 6E) Advantages & Considerations

 The process of solving this issue has just started, and many developers may face previously unknown challenges.

-Solutions for New Applications at 6-GHz Band WLAN Product Development
+New Anritsu Solutions for 6-GHz Band WLAN Device Development and Manufacturing

 As seen so far, the 6-GHz band freed for unlicensed use by the U.S. FCC is now starting to be utilized, and many challenges may be solved as WLAN communications continue to increase.
 However, development of 6-GHz band WLAN products will require consideration of the following: